kanpapa/rdk-x3/README.md

 This CAD data is experimental and non-guaranteed.
 Therefore, please be aware that the CAD data may be inaccurate.

 - rdk-x3-camera-holder
-This holder can be used to secure the XDR-X3 Camera Module to a double clip.
+This holder can be used to secure the XDR X3 Camera Module to a double clip.
 It is a simple but flexible fixing method.
 This data is optimized for my 3D printer, so please fine-tune the size and position of the mounting holes and the position of the double clip attachment to suit your 3D printer.